mericanAncer127/musketeerchess_game/README.md

 # Usage
 - It is precisely recommended to install all necessary libraries: `pip3 install chess pygame stockfish`
-- The game is powered by Stockfish, download it from [Stockfish](https://stockfishchess.org/).
+- The game is powered by [Stockfish](https://stockfishchess.org/).
 In the source file, initialize the path to the Stockfish binary file.
 ```python
 # Initialize Stockfish
 try: